BACK TO INDEX

 Conference articles

 1. G. Russo, M. di Bernardo, and E.D.
 Sontag.
 Stability of networked systems: a multi-scale approach using contraction.
 In Proc.
 IEEE Conf.
 Decision and Control, Atlanta, Dec.
 2010, pages FrB14.3, 2010.
-Keyword(s): contractive systems, contractions, systems biology, biochemical networks, synchronization.
+Keyword(s): contractive systems, contractions, systems biology, reaction networks, synchronization.

 Abstract: